How to apply for EMDG

-- A statement containing the information requested at pages 9-10 of A Guide to Applying
+- A statement containing the information requested in A Guide to Applying

 If you have already received two grants and have selected the Option B EMDG performance measure, you must also submit:

-- The information and documentation requested on pages 14 to 15 of A Guide to Applying
+- The information and documentation requested in A Guide to Applying

 At Question 21of A Guide to Applying a table is provided for you to provide a list of all company directors and partners in the partnership.